‘I fear for his life’: Pro-Palestine remand prisoner admitted to hospital

 - list 4 of 4UK pro-Palestinian activists not guilty of aggravated burglary

 She has not heard from him since.
-Wormwood Scrubs prison informed her on January 28 that he had been hospitalised again and was being monitored.
+The prison informed her on January 28 that he had returned to hospital and was being monitored.

 But Khalid’s mother told Al Jazeera that prison authorities are not forthcoming with further information about his condition or level of care, despite her repeated calls and emails.